-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in

 ADMISSION

-0 Not Used
+Require Recommend Require for Some Consider if Not

-SAT or ACT Х
+SAT or ACT Χ

 ACT Only

 SAT Only

 SAT and SAT Subject Tests or

-ACT

 SAT Subject Tests

-C8B If your institution will make use of the for Fall 2022 please indicate which in the admissions process): ACT with writing required ACT with writing recommended X ACT with or without writing accept oted C8B If your institution will make use of the for Fall 2022 please indicate which in the admissions process): SAT with Essay component requ SAT with Essay component reco X SAT with or without Essay compo mmended C8C Please indicate how your institution will use the SAT of or ACT essay com ponent; check all that apply.
-For admission For placement For advising In place of an application essay As a validity check on the application process SAT essay ACT essay No college policy as of now Not using essay component X X C8D In addition, does your institution use e applicants' test s cores for academ ic advising?
-Yes No C8E Latest date by which SAT or ACT se Latest date by which SAT Subject T 15-Apr-21 C8F If necessary, use this space to clari policies (e.g., if tests are recommer students, or if tests are not required students): nded for some C8G Please indicate which tests your instituti SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify): ion uses for placeme ent (e.g., state tests s):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which (in the admissions process): ONE of the followi ng applies (regar dless of whether the Essay score will t X SAT with Essay component required SAT with Essay component recomm SAT with or without Essay componen ended C8C Please indicate how your institution v will use the SAT o or ACT essay com ponent; check all that apply.
+For admission SAT essay ACT essay] For placement For advising In place of an application essay As a validity check on the No college policy as of now Not using essay component Х X } C8D In addition, does your institution use applicants' test s cores for academ ic advising? Х Yes No C8E Latest date by which SAT or ACT sc ores must be rec eived for fall-term admission Latest date by which SAT Subject Te est scores must b e received for fall -term admission C8F If necessary, use this space to clarify policies (e.g., if tests are recommended) X Please indicate which tests your institutio SAT ACT SAT Subject Tests AP n uses for placeme ent (e.g., state test: s): X CLEP Institutional Exam State Exam (specify):